vedmakk/a11y-agent/README.md

 ```
 $ python main.py
 Type your instructions (or 'exit' to quit):
-› Find the release date of Windows 11 and read it back
+› Open CNN.com and give me a brief summary of the latest news
 ```

 ## Project structure